viclw17/viclw17.github.io/_posts/2018-06-12-GLSL-Practice-With-Shadertoy.md

 # Shadertoy First Try
 ## Watercolor Blending
 Made a simple shader iterating a combination of sine and cosine functions with UV coordinate to achieve a watercolor blending effect.
-Shader is very simple but the final looking is very organic.
+Shader is very simple but the final look is very organic.

 Use mouse click to interact with the motion.
 <br>